everything used to be just things.

 Not one of these jobs was glamorous.
 Every one of them is why I’ll be useful on day one, not month three.

-Someone who has watched how the decisions actually get made, long before the case study gets written to flatter them.
+Someone who has watched how the creative strategy and the ideas actually get executed, long before the case study gets written to flatter them.

 I don’t want to